whatisnuclear/website/waste.md

 </caption>
 </figure>

-After cooling in the spent fuel pool for 5-8 years, nuclear waste is moved into large concrete canisters called dry casks.
+After cooling in the spent fuel pools, nuclear waste is either recycled (France) or moved into large concrete canisters called *dry casks* (most other places).
 These casks hold several spent fuel assemblies each.

 <figure>
 <a href="/img/dry-casks.jpg">